Skip to Main Content

 Key takeaways

-- A certificate of occupancy is a legal document that proves a property is safe to inhabit and meets all code and usage requirements.
+• A certificate of occupancy is a legal document that proves a property is safe to inhabit and meets all local code and usage requirements.

-It’s natural to want to make sure a home is safe to live in before you buy it.
-Luckily, in many places, there are regulations and mandatory disclosures home sellers must comply with to make sure buyers are informed.
-In some municipalities, this means having a certificate of occupancy (often abbreviated to CO).
-Effectively, it’s a special permit legally declaring that a property is habitable and meets all code and usage requirements.
+Any homebuyer naturally wants to be sure a home is safe to live in before they buy it.
+Luckily, in many places, there are regulations home sellers must comply with to make sure buyers are informed.
+This often means having an official certificate of occupancy (frequently abbreviated to CO).
+Effectively, a CO is a special permit legally declaring that a property is habitable and meets all code and usage requirements.

 Let’s take a deeper look at certificates of occupancy, including when you need one, where to get one and how much they cost.